 Dr. Damon T. Berry

 My research focuses on the imbrication of religious and racialized discourses that shape and inform logics of exclusion and violence.
 I have published in the Journal of Hate Studies and in Security Journal.
 I have also contributed to a volume titled Narrating Religion in the Macmillan Interdisciplinary Studies: Religion series, and an article on anti-Muslim ideology for an edited volume titled Fabricating Difference published by Equinox.
-My monograph titled Blood and Faith: Christianity in American White Nationalism was recently published by Syracuse University Press (http://syracuseuniversitypress.syr.edu/fall-2017/blood-faith.html).
+My monograph titled Blood and Faith: Christianity in American White Nationalism was published in 2017 by Syracuse University Press (http://syracuseuniversitypress.syr.edu/fall-2017/blood-faith.html).
 My next book, to be published by Routledge in 2020, will focus on the relationships between the "alt-right" and Christianity with special attention to the responses of various Christian communities to that phenomenon since the U.S. Presidential election in 2016.

-I am currently working on a contribution to the forthcoming Encyclopedia of Religion & Ethics on the topic of New Religious Movements and ethics, and a contribution to The Encyclopedia of Hate: A Global Study of Social Enmity.
+I am currently working on an articles for Nova Religio, the forthcoming Encyclopedia of Religion & Ethics on the topic of New Religious Movements and ethics, and for The Encyclopedia of Hate: A Global Study of Social Enmity.

 - Religious studies, American studies, American religious history, critical race theory, ethnic studies, & theories of violence.

 - (monograph) Blood and Faith: Christianity in American White Nationalism.
 Syracuse University Press

 - (article ) "Concerning Voices: Thinking with Fernando about Bigotry and Silence" in Fabricating Difference, edited by S. Ramey

 - (article) "Preservation and Adaptation of Norse Myth," in Religion: Narrating Religion, 1st Edition, edited by Sarah Iles Johnston